doocs/leetcode/solution/0700-0799/0706.Design HashMap/README_EN.md

 class MyHashMap:

     def __init__(self):
-        """
-        Initialize your data structure here.
-        """
         self.data = [-1] * 1000001

-    def put(self, key: int, value: int) -> None:
+    def put(self, key: int, value: int) -> None: self.data[key] = value
-        """
-        value will always be non-negative.
-        """
-        self.data[key] = value

     def get(self, key: int) -> int:
-        """
-        Returns the value to which the specified key is mapped, or -1 if this map contains no mapping for the key
-        """
         return self.data[key]

     def remove(self, key: int) -> None:
-        """
-        Removes the mapping of the specified value key if this map contains a mapping for the key
-        """
         self.data[key] = -1

 # Your MyHashMap object will be instantiated and called as such: